 Welcome!
-I’m Ben.
-An experienced and professional Cognitive Behavioural Psychotherapist, registered and accredited by the British Association of Behavioural and Cognitive Psychotherapies (BABCP).
+I’m Ben, an experienced and professional Cognitive Behavioural Psychotherapist & Counsellor, registered and accredited by the British Association of Behavioural and Cognitive Psychotherapies (BABCP).

 Life can often leave us feeling overwhelmed, exhausted and lost.
 Equally, persistent difficult thoughts and feelings can often get in the way of us moving towards doing what matters most to us in our lives.

 Therapy can help.
-It provides a safe and supportive environment that cultivates personal growth and development.
+It provides a safe and supportive environment that cultivates personal growth, wellbeing and development.
 Therapy is an investment; an investment into yourself.

 - Persistent depressed/low mood, a lack of motivation and interest in activities previously enjoyed.
 Low energy, sleep difficulties and negative thoughts and beliefs about self and the future

-- Persistent worry; when we find our selves worrying about anything and everything
+- Persistent worry; when we finds our selves worrying about anything and everything

-- Obsessive-Compulsive Disorder (OCD).
-OCD can take many forms but the most common examples include; problems with intrusive thoughts and images, checking, contamination, mental contamination, cleaning, repetition, order/symmetry and doubt
+- Obsessive Compulsive Disorder (OCD).
+OCD can take many forms but the most common examples include; problems with intrusive thoughts and images, checking, contamination, mental contamination, cleaning, repetition, order/symmetry and intrusive doubt

 - Negative body image